quale-quest/sql-mvc/doc/Tutorial_validation.md

 ## Client and server side
 Validation is specified either at the model, view or controller level.
-The actual validation specified is projected into both at the client side code to give the user feedback on what he should be doing, and at the server side to avoid hacking attempts.
+The actual validation specified is projected into both the client side code to give the user feedback on what he should be doing, and at the server side to avoid hacking attempts.
 The validation is as implementation independent as possible,

 -- Notice however practically some advance validations may require custom code or settings for the server and the client side.
 For example JS Regex and SQL Similar use different regex syntax, so we may have to specify both.